-- E. "Gathering" means a planned or spontaneous indoor or outdoor, or both, event with people participating or attending for a common purpose such as a community event, concert, festival, conference, parade, wedding, sporting event, party (including parties at private residences), celebration, and other social events.
-"Gathering" does not include a place of employment where persons are present to perform their functions of employment, events or activities on the grounds of an institution of higher education- or school-owned property that are institution or school related, or persons engaging in religious exercise at their religious institution or other place of religious significance. - F. "Limited brewery" means an establishment that is required to be licensed as a limited brewery under Virginia Code § 4.1-208. - G. "Limited distillery" means an establishment for which a limited distiller's license is required under Virginia Code § 4.1-206. - H. "Public place" means: (i) any indoor place generally open to the public, including, but not limited to, retail stores, food establishments, theaters, personal care and personal grooming services, and transportation other than a personal vehicle; or (ii) any outdoor place where at least six feet of physical distancing between persons not living in the same household cannot be maintained.
+- FG.
+"Limited brewery" means an establishment that is required to be licensed as a limited brewery under Virginia Code § 4.1-208. - GH.
+"Limited distillery" means an establishment for which a limited distiller's license is required under Virginia Code § 4.1-206. - HI.
+"Public place" means: (i) any indoor place generally open to the public, including, but not limited to, retail stores, food establishments, theaters, personal care and personal grooming services, and transportation other than a personal vehicle; or (ii) any outdoor place where at least six feet of physical distancing between persons not living in the same household cannot be maintained.
 "Public place" does not include a person's residence or personal vehicle, institutions of higher education and other schools, fitness and other exercise facilities, religious institutions, indoor shooting ranges, and the County courthouse buildings.